blib-la/runpod-worker-helloworld/README.md

 * Create an account on [Dockerhub](https://hub.docker.com/) if you don't have one already
 * Login to your account: `docker login`
-* Build your Docker image like this `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform linux/amd64 .`, in this case: `docker build -t timpietruskyblibla/runpod-worker-helloworld:1.0.1 --platform linux/amd64.`
+* Build your Docker image like this `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform linux/amd64 .`, in this case: `docker build -t timpietruskyblibla/runpod-worker-helloworld:latest --platform linux/amd64.`
   * Note: We need to specify the platform here, as this is what RunPod requires.
 If you don't do this, you might see an error like `exec python failed: Exec format error` when you run your worker on RunPod
 * After the image was created, you can see it when you run `docker images`, which provides a list of all images that exist on your computer
-* Push your Docker image to Dockerhub like this `docker push <dockerhub_username>/<repository_name>:<tag>`, in this case: `docker push timpietruskyblibla/runpod-worker-helloworld:1.0.1`
+* Push your Docker image to Dockerhub like this `docker push <dockerhub_username>/<repository_name>:<tag>`, in this case: `docker push timpietruskyblibla/runpod-worker-helloworld:latest`
 * Once this is done, you can check your Dockerhub account to find the image

 ### Automatically deploy with Github Actions

+The repo contains two workflows that publishes the image to Docker hub using Github Actions:

+* [docker-dev.yml](.github/workflows/docker-dev.yml): Creates the image and pushes it to Docker hub with the `dev` tag on every push to the `main` branch
+* [docker-release.yml](.github/workflows/docker-release.yml): Creates the image and pushes it to Docker hub with the `latest` and the release tag.
+It will only be triggered when you create a release on GitHub

-The repo also contains a workflow that publishes the image to Docker hub using Github Actions.
-If you want to use this, you should add these secrets to your repo:
+If you want to use this, you should add these secrets to your repository:

 | Configuration Variable | Description                                                  | Example Value              |
 | ---------------------- | ------------------------------------------------------------ | -------------------------- |